ropensci-archive/learngganimate/ease_aes.md

 It is clear that the role of the `-in` and `-out` modifiers is to change which *reflection* on the line *y=x* our function is on.
-This has the effect of changing concavity, or more pratically, the type of acceleration.
+This has the affect of changing concavity, or more pratically, the type of acceleration.
 In the `quadratic-in` example, our transition state is *speeding up* as time progresses.
 However, in `quadratic-out`, our transition state is *slowing down* as time progresses.

-If we wanted a more extreme version of this acceleration, the function can be changed, for example, the `quintic-in`/`quintic-out` function/modifier combination.

 **Speeding up**